 Insights

-These essays carry the governing argument in HTML so leadership teams can read, cite, and circulate the public thesis while the licensed sprint carries the full board-ready package.
+These essays carry one argument at a time in public so leadership teams can read, cite, and circulate the thesis before deciding whether they want the full free report or a collaboration conversation.

 Current corpus